followmyutopia/devextreme-documentation/concepts/30 Data Layer/51 Data Source Examples/3 Custom Sources/Custom Sources.md

         . . .
     });

-As an example, consider the following synthetic implementation, which generates a read-only infinite list:
+For example, the following synthetic implementation generates an infinite read-only list:

     <!--JavaScript-->
     var infiniteListSource = new DevExpress.data.DataSource({